leoluyi/dotfiles/vim/vim_shorcut_keys.md

 M        -   Move cursor to middle line of current visible window L        -   Move cursor to last line of current visible window

-fc       -   Move cursor to next occurrence of character c on the current line (inclusive).
-Use Fc to move backwards tc       -   Move cursor till next character c on the current line (exclusive).
-Use Tc to move backwards
+fc       -   Find and jump to next character c on the current line (inclusive).
+Use Fc to move backwards tc       -   Find and jump till next character c on the current line (exclusive).
+Use Tc to move backwards ;        -   to repeat the operation
-%        -   Move cursor to next brace, bracket or comment paired to the current cursor location
+,        -   to repeat it in opposite direction

 *        -   Search forward for word under cursor
 #        -   Search backwards for word under cursor

 /word    -   Search forward for word.
 Accepts regular expressions to search ?word    -   Search backwards for word.
 Accepts regular expressions to search n        -   Repeat the last / or ? command